vnmendoza/Woofle/README.md

 5. When your android emulator is running, you can now run the main.dart file in the Woofle package.
     ### If you're having trouble with any of the package dependencies:
-    - open the android studio intergrade terminal and type in the command:
+    - Open the android studio intergraded terminal and type in the commands:
         > flutter clean
         > flutter pub get
-    - If everything is running correctly then you should have the Woofle app running on your android emulator
+    - If everything is running correctly then you should have the Woofle app running on your android emulator.